The Month of October

-October is the tenth month of the year in the Julian and Gregorian calendars and has a length of 31 days.
+October is the tenth month of the year in the modern day Gregorian calendar and its predecessor, the Julian calendar.
 The month kept its original name from the Roman calendar in which octo means “eight” in Latin marking it the eighth month of the year.

 October was named during a time when the calendar year began with March, which is why its name no longer corresponds with its placement in the Julian and Gregorian calendars.